MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-azure-app-service-deno-02.md

 ms.date: 06/01/2020
 ---

-# Create and run a local Deno app
+# Test local Deno apps

 [Previous step: Introduction and prerequisites](tutorial-vscode-azure-app-service-deno-01.md)

 In this step, you create a simple Deno api using Deno's built-in webserver.
 You then run the app locally.

+## Create and run a local Deno app

 1. In a terminal or command prompt, navigate to a location where you want to create the app folder and create a new folder called `deno-demo`.